-Technological changes have confronted operators with new forms of competition from other communication services (e.g. e-mails), but also presented new opportunities, e.g. the use of technology in the just-in-time shipment of goods by express delivery companies.
+Technological changes have confronted mail operators with new forms of competition from other communication services (e.g. e-mails), but also presented new opportunities, e.g. increased demand for parcel delivery as a result of the e-commerce boom and the just-in-time shipment of goods to support global supply chains.
 This is a rapidly growing area which is playing a key role in supply chain management and logistics.

 Current commitments and exemptions

 At the outset of the services negotiations, a number of negotiating proposals were submitted — by both developed and developing countries (i.e. the European Communities, Mercosur and Bolivia, New Zealand, Switzerland and the United States) — on either postal, courier and/or express delivery.
-In 2005, the EC submitted a proposal for a reference paper in the sector (TN/S/W/26), and a group of members (EC, Hong Kong China, Japan, New Zealand, Switzerland and the US) suggested guidelines for scheduling commitments in the sector (TN/S/W/30).
+In 2005, the EC submitted a proposal for a reference paper in the sector (TN/S/W/26), and a group of members (EC; Hong Kong, China; Japan; New Zealand; Switzerland; and the US) suggested guidelines for scheduling commitments in the sector (TN/S/W/30).

-In terms of market access, proposals have underscored the need for commitments resulting in more extensive coverage of these services in the schedules of commitments.
+In terms of market access, proposals have underscored the need for commitments resulting in more extensive coverage of these services in members' schedules of commitments.
 In identifying barriers to market access and national treatment, some proposals have emphasized the existence of monopolies, while others have focused on measures discriminating against foreign suppliers.

-For information on the negotiating objectives expressed by members, see the annexes to the Reports by the Chair of the Special Session of the Council for Trade in Services to the Trade Negotiations Committee in 2005 (TN/S/20 and TN/S/23).
+For information on the negotiating objectives expressed by members, see the annexes to the reports by the Chair of the Special Session of the Council for Trade in Services to the Trade Negotiations Committee in 2005 (TN/S/20 and TN/S/23).